systemjs/systemjs/docs/config-api.md

 Type: `Array`
 Default: `[]`

-Instead of providing package configuration information in the `packages` argument for `System.config` it may be desired to load package configuration from a separate configuration file.
+Instead of providing package configuration information in the `packages` argument for `System.config()` it may be desired to load package configuration from a separate configuration file.

 Using `packageConfigPaths` a list of package configuration *paths* may be provided, which when matched against a request, will request a corresponding ".json" configuration file.
 This allows dynamic loading of non-predetermined code, a key use case in SystemJS.

+When a package matches `packageConfigPaths`, SystemJS will send a request for the package configuration before sending a request for the package itself.

+The package name itself is taken to be the match up to and including the last wildcard or trailing slash.

+The most specific package config path will be used:

 ```js
   SystemJS.config({